-In November and December 2004, the Company sold short certain equity securities which resulted in the following (in \$000's):
+In November and December 2004 and during the first quarter of 2005, the Company sold short certain equity securities which resulted in the following (in \$000's):

-- a. \$123,001-Due From Brokers-Net proceeds from short sales of equity securities and cash collateral held by brokerage institutions against our short sales. - b. \$90,674-Securities Sold Not Yet Purchased-Our obligation to cover the short sales of equity securities described above.
+a. \$147,223 at March 31, 2005 (unaudited) and \$123,001 at December 31, 2004-Due From Brokers-Net proceeds from short sales of equity securities and cash collateral held by brokerage institutions against our short sales.

+b. \$83,750 at March 31, 2005 (unaudited) and \$90,674 at December 31, 2004-Securities Sold Not Yet Purchased-Our obligation to cover the short sales of equity securities described above.
 The Company recorded unrealized losses on securities sold short of \$23.6 million in the year ended December 31, 2004 reflecting an increase in price in the securities sold short.
 This amount has been recorded in the consolidated statements of earnings for the year then ended in the respective caption.
-At March 1, 2005, the \$23.6 million of unrealized losses on such securities has been reversed and a net gain of approximately \$3.0 million recorded.
+The Company recorded unrealized gains on securities sold short of \$21.7 million in the three months ended March 31, 2005 reflecting a decrease in price of the securities sold short.
+This amount has been recorded in the supplemental consolidated statements of earnings for the three months ended March 31, 2005 in the respective caption.